RadikeCosa/random-quotes-api/README.md

 # Random Quotes API

-This is an API that provides a list of quotes and allows adding, deleting, and getting random quotes.
+This API provides a list of quotes and allows adding, deleting, and getting random quotes.

-## Technologies used
+## Technologies Used

 - Java
 - Spring Boot